Perfects locations for small ceremonies in MN

 But don’t worry, there are some options!

 Check the regional park and state park.
-If you are brave, why not choosing a national park and going to the Boundary Waters!
+If you are brave, why not choose a national park and go to the Boundary Waters?

 Waterfront